Hanna Weinmeister, Jonathan Cohen / La Scintilla

-It was fascinating to experience how the sound of Hanna Weinmeister’s violin seamlessly merged with the orchestra, re-emerged from the ensemble for the solos.
+It was fascinating to experience to witness how the sound of Hanna Weinmeister’s violin seamlessly merged with the orchestra, re-emerged from the ensemble for the solos.
 It was such joy to see how inconspicuously she performed her part.
-She retained the necessary presence, but never tried pushing the tone or her role as soloist: no stardom, no virtuoso attitude.
+Hanna Weinmeister retained the necessary presence, but never tried pushing the tone or her role as soloist.
+There was no stardom, no virtuoso attitude.
 Needless to say that her 1692 (early) Stradivarius had no problem in making itself heard sufficiently well.
 Even with the soft gut string sound, the instrument projected well enough, at all times.

-In the “recapitulation section”, the soloist discreetly (and very aptly) added some extra ornaments.
+In the “recapitulation section”, Hanna Weinmeister discreetly (and very aptly) added some extra ornaments.
 Also the short cadenza retained “human dimensions”, not just artistically, but also in sound.
 This clearly was not a classical (virtuosic) concerto, but rather a kind of chamber concerto.
 The pp ending underlined the intimate character of this movement.

 III.
 Allegro assai

 The final movement was almost dance-like, swinging, fluent.
-The soloist interpreted the slurs in Bach’s notation as phrasing bows / instructions, not as legato instruction.
+Hanna Weinmeister read the slurs in Bach’s notation as phrasing bows / instructions, not as legato instruction.
 I can’t object to this, especially given the shortness of the baroque bow.

 Besides the sound, my attention was on the soloist’s vivid articulation and agogics.
 This was associated with lively body language and gestures.
 Hanna Weinmeister did not try making a “big concerto” out of this.
 It’s excellent music, of course, but not a virtuoso’s showpiece!
 To me, this was an outstandingly harmonious performance of this concerto.
-It was more compelling than any other performance of Bach’s violin concertos that I have witnessed recently (or ever, even!), no matter how well their solo parts were played.
-Recent performances include the Violin Concerto in a minor BWV 1041 (ZKO, 2016-09-27), the Violin Concerto in E major BWV 1042 (Lyra Foundation, 2017-05-09), and the Violin Concerto in d minor BWV 1052R (ZKO, 2016-03-15).
+It was more compelling than any other performance of Bach’s violin concertos that I have witnessed recently.
+Or ever, even, no matter how well their solo parts were played.
+Recent performances include the Violin Concerto in A minor BWV 1041 (ZKO, 2016-09-27) and the Violin Concerto in E major BWV 1042 (Lyra Foundation, 2017-05-09).
+Plus, the Violin Concerto in D minor BWV 1052R (ZKO, 2016-03-15).

-1721, Bach presented the “Brandenburg” concerti to Christian Ludwig, Margrave of Brandenburg-Schwedt—the time of the actual writing is not known.
-Among the six concerti, the Concerto No.6 in B flat major, BWV 1051, is my favorite.
+1721, Bach presented the “Brandenburg” concerti to Christian Ludwig, Margrave of Brandenburg-Schwedt.
+The time of the actual writing is not known.
+Among the six concerti, the Concerto No.6 in B♭ major, BWV 1051, is my favorite.
 The exact title is “Concerto 6to à due Viole da Braccio, due Viole da Gamba, Violoncello, Violone e Cembalo“.
-One could describe this as chamber concerto for two violas, though also the viole da gamba have a prominent role in the three movements:
+One could describe this as chamber concerto for two violas.
+However, also the viole da gamba have a prominent role in the three movements: